O'Higgins and Maule continue to grow hand in hand with technology and innovation

 The water highway project, he says, would allow one million hectares of water to be irrigated in the country, going from the coastal zone of the Ninth Region to the dryland areas of the central zone and the desert plateaus in Atacama.

-He maintains that this year there will be no problems, since it has rained almost normally, but the critical thing is that snow no longer accumulates and there is more and more runoff.
-“In winter very little water is used, it is from October to March when it is required and it is precisely at that time when the mountain range was diluting the water little by little.
-Now that reservoir has shrunk.”
+He maintains that this year there will be no problems, since it has rained almost normally, but the critical thing is that snow no longer accumulates and there is more and more runoff. «In winter very little water is used, it is from October to March when it is required and it is precisely at that time that the mountain range was diluting the water little by little.
+Now that reservoir has shrunk.

 The solution is to build more reservoirs.
 Stop the water in the high parts and store it when necessary.
 He says that the Convento Viejo reservoir, on the Chimbarongo estuary, works 10 years ago, but only irrigates in Colchagua.
 They have tried to extend it to Lolol, in the dry land, but the works have been slower than expected, because the investment is expensive.
 He adds that they are seeing alternatives for areas that have well irrigation and that are weakening in the western end of the province, such as Marchigüe, Alcones and the precordillera of the coast.